Loureedia

 Loureedia is a genus of velvet spiders that was first described by J. A. Miller in 2012.
 As of July 2020, it contained four species: L. annulipes, L. colleni, L. lucasi and L. phoenixi.
-This genus of velvet spiders that live underground are named after Lou Reed, guitarist and singer for the Velvet Underground.
-In 2020, researchers discovered the fourth species, L. phoenixi, in Iran.
+This genus of velvet spiders that live underground are named after Lou Reed, songwriter, guitarist and singer for the Velvet Underground.
+In 2020, researchers discovered the fourth species, L. phoenixi, in Iran; it is named after Joaquin Phoenix.

 L. annulipes was formerly considered a member of Eresus.